vkranurag/amfoss-tasks/task-06/README.md

 # Geddit

-Some videos on basics of golang and this link helped a lot in completing this task https://github.com/vartanbeno/go-reddit/blob/master/reddit/subreddit.go.
+Some videos on the basics of Go and this link helped a lot in completing this task https://github.com/vartanbeno/go-reddit/blob/master/reddit/subreddit.go.